-In addition, as of the date of this Quarterly Report on Form 10-Q, we have filed registration statements on Form S-8 under the Securities Act registering the issuance of an aggregate of 52,867,200 shares of common stock subject to options or other equity awards issued or reserved for future issuance under our equity incentive plans.
+In addition, as of the date of this Quarterly Report on Form 10-Q, we have filed registration statements on Form S-8 under the Securities Act registering the issuance of an aggregate of 5.3 million shares of common stock subject to options or other equity awards issued or reserved for future issuance under our equity incentive plans.
 We also intend to file future registration statements on Form S-8 under the Securities Act registering the issuance of additional shares of common stock as the number of shares that may be issued under certain employee equity benefit plans automatically increase due to "evergreen" provisions.
-Shares registered under these registration statements on Form S-8 are available for sale in the public market subject to vesting arrangements and exercise of options, the lock-up agreements described above and the restrictions of Rule 144 in the case of our affiliates.
+Shares registered under these registration statements on Form S-8 are available for sale in the public market subject to vesting arrangements and exercise of options, and the restrictions of Rule 144 in the case of our affiliates.
+Further in connection with the Private Placement completed in October 2023, the Purchaser is entitled to certain registration rights with respect to the Private Placement Notes and the Private Placement Warrants.
+The Private Placement Notes are initially convertible into 12.2 million shares of our common stock and if the Purchaser exercises its option to purchase the Subsequently Purchased Notes, such Private Placement Notes are initially convertible into 8.7 million shares of our common stock and the Private Placement Warrants are to purchase up to 6.8 million shares of our common stock.